MorimaruKida/MorimaruKida.github.io/_posts/2021-02-26-beginning.md

 ---
 layout: post
 title: The dawn of the Kida Soil Science Laboratory
-subtitle: @the Department of Applied Biology of Kobe University
+subtitle: at the Department of Applied Biology of Kobe University
 cover-img: /assets/img/path.jpg
 tags: [lab, misc]
 ---